Skip to Main Content

 Where Are Scholarly Article Authors From?

-One of the first things to look for is the author or authors.
+Information about the author or authors can help you determine if an article is scholarly.
 In a research article, the authors will list their affiliation, usually with a university or research institution.
-In this example, the author's affiliation is clearly shown on the first page of the article.
-In a research article, you will never have an anonymous author or need to look for the author's name or affiliation.
+In this example, the author's affiliation is shown on the first page of the article.
+In a research article, you will never have an anonymous author.

 .Author affiliation